Holmview

 Holmview demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

 The area's university qualification rate is 19.1%, significantly lower than Greater Brisbane's average of 30.5%.
 Bachelor degrees are the most common at 13.9%, followed by postgraduate qualifications (3.5%) and graduate diplomas (1.7%).
-Vocational credentials are prevalent, with 42.6% of residents aged 15+ holding them, including advanced diplomas (12.6%) and certificates (30.0%).
-Educational participation is high, with 32.5% of residents currently enrolled in formal education, comprising 11.4% in primary, 8.2% in secondary, and 4.1% in tertiary education.
+Vocational credentials are held by 42.6% of residents aged 15+, with advanced diplomas at 12.6% and certificates at 30.0%.
+Educational participation is high, with 32.5% currently enrolled in formal education: 11.4% in primary, 8.2% in secondary, and 4.1% in tertiary education.

 Educational participation is notably high, with 32.5% of residents currently enrolled in formal education.
 This includes 11.4% in primary education, 8.2% in secondary education, and 4.1% pursuing tertiary education.